 - The employer's National Insurance tax bill is £5,299.20, that's £345 less.

-Employer National Insurance savings
+Employer National Insurance Savings

 - Reduced National Insurance contributions: By reducing taxable income, employers are required to pay less in National Insurance contributions.
 Employers can choose to strengthen the company’s net profits or reinvest the money they’ve saved back into the business.